Bullfighting is one of the most well-known and controversial Spanish traditions.

 While visiting Valencia during the Fallas Festival this year, I noticed among the events held in the city, there were some bullfights being advertised.
 It was then that I wondered if I should finally satisfy my morbid curiosity.

-Then a Spanish friend recommended that I see “Los Recortes”, a style of bullfighting common in the 19th century and practiced in Navarre, La Rioja, north of Castile and Valencia, where the bulls aren’t injured but returned to their pen at the end of the presentation.
+Then a Spanish friend recommended that I see “Los Recortes”, a style of bullfighting common in the 19th century and practised in Navarre, La Rioja, north of Castile and Valencia, where the bulls aren’t injured but returned to their pen at the end of the presentation.
 Performers are also dressed in common street clothes and attempt to evade the bull through the swiftness of their reactions.

-I thought that it would be acceptable, so got my ticket to see the Final of the Concurso Nacional de Recortes on 18th of March at Plaza de Toros de Valencia.
+I thought that it would be acceptable, so got my ticket to see the Final of the Concurso Nacional de Recortes on the 18th of March at Plaza de Toros de Valencia.

 My Experience watching “Los Recortes”

-When I was going to buy my ticket at Plaza de Toros’s box office, I saw graffiti’d on a matador statue in front of the arena: “Eso no es cultura es tortura” (It’s not culture it’s torture).
+When I was going to buy my ticket at Plaza de Toros’s box office, I saw graffiti on a matador statue in front of the arena: “Eso no es cultura es tortura” (It’s not culture it’s torture).
 I was quite surprised to see this protest right in front of the bullring entrance.

 I must confess I was really excited by the time I got to the Plaza de Toros de Valencia, a bullring built between 1850 and 1860 with a capacity of 10,500.